EDUCATE INSIGHT Grades 6-8

 - Numeracy: Numeracy refers to the ability to make judgments based on quantitative information in a variety of contexts.
 People with strong numeracy can describe how quantitative information is gathered, manipulated, and represented textually, verbally, and visually in graphs, charts, tables, and diagrams.
 Numeracy requires all the core critical thinking skills.
 Numeracy includes being thoughtfully reflective while interpreting the meaning of information expressed in charts, graphs, or text formats, analyzing those elements, drawing accurate inferences from that information, and explaining and evaluating how those conclusions were reached.

-The EDUCATE INSIGHT Grades 6-8 Report Package includes an individual test-taker report for each person assessed and group summary reports for each group and sub-group in the sample.
+The EDUCATE INSIGHT Grades 6-8 Report Package includes group summary reports for each group and sub-group in the sample and an optional individual test-taker report for each person assessed.

 Group analytics include: